 - a.
-Describe some of the difficulties you would expect students to encounter when studying for the RGT Grades 1 to 5 acoustic guitar exams; explore some methods of rectifying them. - b.
-Discuss some of the resources available to use when teaching (i) a young child as a beginner, (ii) a teenager of about Grade 3 standard and (iii) an adult of advanced standard.
+Describe some of the difficulties you would expect students to encounter when studying for the RGT Grades 3 to 5 bass guitar exams.
+Explore some methods of rectifying them. - b.
+Discuss some of the resources available to use when teaching (i) a young teenager as a beginner, (ii) a mature teenager of about Grade 3 standard and (iii) an adult of advanced standard.
 Outline the reasons for your choice in each case. - c.
-Discuss how you would incorporate the use of altered tunings into your teaching.
+Discuss how you would teach fretless bass.
 Outline the resources and repertoire you would use. - d.
-Give a brief overview of the various 'standard' types of repertoire for acoustic guitar in the genres of folk, blues and popular music, including examples of specific pieces, and explain how a teacher can enthuse a student about repertoire for which they show little natural affinity. - e.
+Give a brief overview of the various 'standard' types of repertoire for bass guitar in one of the following the genres of popular music: rock, funk, pop, RnB, soul or blues.
+And explain how a teacher can enthuse a student about repertoire for which they show little natural affinity. - e.
 Using your own experience as a starting point, outline some of the basic issues surrounding teacher/pupil psychology. - f.
-Discuss how you would approach teaching a student the RGT Grades 6 to 8 acoustic guitar exams.
+Discuss how you would approach teaching a student the RGT Grades 6 to 8 bass guitar exams.
 Explore and define the pieces and exercises you would adopt to help refine their technical skills for these exams. - g.
-Describe your strategies for teaching a group of mixed-ability pupils. - h.
+Describe your strategies for teaching bass guitar in a group setting i.e. teaching more than one student during a lesson. - h.
 Outline the physical problems that can occur as a result of poor technique and/or over playing.
 Describe the advice you would give to pupils to help them avoid injuries.